 In the Town of Baie-Durfe, 75% of the local residents can hold a conversation in French and in English.
 French being the official language in the Province of Quebec and French and English being the two official languages in Canada.

-A Town where local residents also speak German, Italian, Chinese, Spanish, Farsi, Arabic, Russian, Portuguese and Romanian.
-A Town where 40 or so aboriginal peoples are Métis.
+A Town where local residents also speak German, Italian, Chinese, Spanish, Farsi, Arabic, Russian, Portuguese and Romanian and , a Town where the 40 or so local aboriginal peoples are Métis.